Deeptirtha/project2/README.md

 Follow the naming conventions exactly as instructed.
 The backend code will be integrated with the front-end application which means any mismatch in the expected request body will lead to failure in successful integration.
 ## Models
 ## College Model
-{ name: { mandatory, unique, example iith}, fullName: {mandatory, example `Indian Institute of Technology, Hyderabad`}, logoLink: {mandatory}, isDeleted: {boolean, default: false} }
+{ name: { mandatory, unique, example iith}, fullName: {mandatory, example "Indian Institute of Technology, Hyderabad"}, logoLink: {mandatory}, isDeleted: {boolean, default: false} }
 ## Intern Model
 { name: {mandatory}, email: {mandatory, valid email, unique}, mobile: {mandatory, valid mobile number, unique}, collegeId: {ObjectId, ref to college model, isDeleted: {boolean, default: false}}
-POST /functionup/colleges
+## POST /functionup/colleges
 Create a college - a document for each member of the group

 The logo link will be provided to you by the mentors.
 This link is a s3 (Amazon's Simple Service) url.
 Try accessing the link to see if the link is public or not.

 ## Endpoint: BASE_URL/functionup/colleges

-## POST /functionup/colleges
-Create a college - a document for each member of the group

-The logo link will be provided to you by the mentors.
-This link is a s3 (Amazon's Simple Service) url.
-Try accessing the link to see if the link is public or not.

-Endpoint: BASE_URL/functionup/colleges

 ## POST /functionup/interns
 Create a document for an intern.